-This Fee Remission Scheme aims to provide 100% (full rate) or 50% (half rate) of school fee assistance for needy families (including those from families receiving the Comprehensive Social Security Assistance (CSSA) and students receiving financial assistance provided by the Student Financial Assistance Agency (SFAA)).
+The school reserves part of the School fee income as the source of funding for Student Financial Assistance Scheme, this Fee Remission Scheme is set up in order that students will not be deprived of the chance to attend our School because of their inability to pay school fee.
+This Fee Remission Scheme provides 100% (full rate) or 50% (half rate) of school fee assistance for needy families (including those from families receiving the Comprehensive Social Security Assistance (CSSA) and students receiving financial assistance provided by the Student Financial Assistance Agency (SFAA)).